Shares nudge higher as US, EU inflation data loom

 Holidays in Britain and the United States made for thin trading ahead of Friday's figures on core personal consumption expenditures (PCE), the Federal Reserve's preferred measure of inflation.

-"The pathway to the Federal Reserve's 2% target appears longer and more arduous than anticipated last year," said Bruno Schneller, managing director at Erlen Capital Management.
+"The pathway to the Federal Reserve's 2% target appears longer and more arduous than anticipated last year," Bruno Schneller, managing director at Erlen Capital Management, said.

-Median forecasts expect this week will see a rise of 0.3% in April according to a Reuters poll, keeping the annual pace at 2.8%, with risks on the downside.
+Median forecasts expect this week will see a rise of 0.3% in the PCE price index in April according to a Reuters poll, keeping the annual pace at 2.8%, with risks on the downside.

-U.S. economic recovery remains uneven, with sectors such as manufacturing showing signs of slowdown, while services remain resilient, said Bruno Schneller, managing director at Erlen Capital Management.
+U.S. economic recovery remains uneven, with sectors such as manufacturing showing signs of slowdown, while services remain resilient, Schneller told Reuters.

-"This complex scenario likely delays any potential rate cuts to late 2024 or beyond, requiring continuous monitoring of incoming data to gauge the appropriate timing and pace of monetary policy adjustments," said Schneller.
+"This complex scenario likely delays any potential rate cuts to late 2024 or beyond, requiring continuous monitoring of incoming data to gauge the appropriate timing and pace of monetary policy adjustments," he added.

 Figures for inflation in the euro zone are also due on Friday and economists believe an expected tick up to 2.5% should not stop the European Central Bank from easing policy next week.